 written by Joseph’s mother Brenda

 Joseph lives to love and to be loved.
-He loves to laugh, dance and be silly.
-He is outgoing, loves to ride horses, go to summer camp and watch WWE wrestling.
-Joseph plays a variety of sports year round with Special Olympics that includes softball, basketball, swimming, bowling, tennis and corn toss.
+He loves to laugh, dance, and be silly.
+He is outgoing, loves to ride horses, go to summer camp, and watch WWE wrestling.
+Joseph plays a variety of sports year-round with Special Olympics that include softball, basketball, swimming, bowling, tennis, and corn toss.
 He is a dancer for the Live Laugh Dance group and participates in an Ability Fitness group.
-In his high school, Joseph is a cheerleader and a unified track and field athlete.
+In high school, Joseph is a cheerleader and a unified track and field athlete.
 He has become very popular and is up for nomination for the Prom King Court.
 Joseph is not afraid of breaking barriers and becoming the first special needs person to do something.
 He was the first special needs person to attend his high school prom and also the first special needs person to work in his high school coffee shop.
 Joseph has also been featured on the news several times for events in his life.
-Such as representing Traders Point Christian Church when they held their fist special needs prom, doing a commercial with Tony Stewart, winning a photo contest in New York City and just most recently for Special Olympics.
-Joseph is an advocate for Down syndrome Indiana, GiGi's Playhouse and ICAN.
+Such as representing Traders Point Christian Church when they held their first special needs prom, doing a commercial with Tony Stewart, winning a photo contest in New York City, and just most recently for Special Olympics.
+Joseph is an advocate for Down syndrome Indiana, GiGi’s Playhouse, and ICAN.

 Joseph is a trooper keeping up with a very demanding and busy schedule.
-Although Joseph is very healthy, he still has many regular doctor appointments, weekly tutoring sessions and speech therapy.
-And through it all Joseph is usually accompanied by his best friend and side kick, Makana.
-We chose to get Joseph a service dog four years ago to help improve his speech, his balance and socialization by encouraging his peers to approach him.
-Having such a special dog, like Makana, has added and improved Josephs quality of live.
+Although Joseph is very healthy, he still has many regular doctor appointments, weekly tutoring sessions, and speech therapy.
+And through it all Joseph is usually accompanied by his best friend and sidekick, Makana.
+We chose to get Joseph a service dog four years ago to help improve his speech, his balance, and socialization by encouraging his peers to approach him.
+Having such a special dog, like Makana, has added and improved Joseph’s quality of life.
 Makana goes everywhere with him and has become his protector and best friend.
 Joseph has gained a lot of confidence, animal care and his speech has improved.